AlaskaAirlines/auro-sidenav/demo/index.md

 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

-#### Collapsible
+#### Mobile experience header

-The `<auro-sidenav>` element uses the attribute `isToggle` to toggle accordion functionality.
+The `<auro-sidenav>` element uses the attribute `static` to toggle on/off accordion functionality with the navigation header.
 This can be both static and dynamic.
 Refer to the [default](#default) example for how to change this value dynamically based on a specific media query design token.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/isToggle.html) -->